 There’s only so much cranberry sauce one can eat.

 But, if you do love turkey and cranberry sauce together, no worries– I’ve got you covered.
-I have one more turkey leftover recipe that I’ll be posting right after Christmas.
+Try this Leftover Turkey Collard Wrap.

 Tips for Leftover Turkey Sweet Potato Enchiladas